Skip to main content

 • TRANSCRIPT: Proposed Water Quality Standards Regulatory Revisions to Protect Tribal Reserved Rights - Public Hearing #2 (pdf) (148.26 KB, 1/31/23)

-Written Comments on the Rulemaking
+Written Comments on the 2022 Proposed Rule

 The EPA accepted public comments on the proposed rule between December 6, 2022 and March 6, 2023.
 All written comments that were submitted on the proposal – including those submitted by Tribes – can be accessed at regulations.gov (Docket ID No. EPA-HQ-OW-2021-0791).
 All comment letters received during the pre-proposal Tribal consultation period are also available at regulations.gov (Docket ID No. EPA-HQ-OW-2021-0791).